Tech-at-DU/d3-tutorial/04-scales/readme.md

 This is a big improvement over the last method!

-Change the size if your SVG. make it 800 wide.
+Changing the size of your SVG. makes it 800 wide.

 ```HTML
 ...